What You Need to Know About Selling a House in California

 “What it boils down to is the home’s presentation, make it look presentable, and check all the boxes for your buyer,” Sandoval says.
 That means your target as a seller is to hit the sweet spot for home repairs that will make your house marketable.

-We’ve gathered a list of home improvements you should do and those you are better off skipping before selling your house in California.
+We’ve gathered a list of home improvements you should make and those you are better off skipping before selling your house in California.

 Fix it:

-- Plumbing, leaky pipes, stinky sinks, and clogged drains may indicate massive plumbing problems that a seller will not want to deal with.
+• Plumbing problems, such as leaky pipes, stinky sinks, and clogged drains, may indicate massive plumbing problems that a buyer does not want to deal with.

-- Stinky smells like smoke or pets hampers your ability to sell a home.
-A professional deep clean and a fresh coat of paint do wonders to eliminate the offending odors.
+• Stinky smells, such as smoke or pets, can prevent you from selling a home.
+A professional deep clean and a fresh coat of paint can eliminate the offending odors.

-- Minor broken things, don’t defer routine maintenance, spend a little time and money to replace bulbs, rotted wooden frames, and chipped tiles.
+• Minor broken things can turn off buyers.
+This is why it’s important not to defer routine maintenance.
+Spend a little time and money to replace bulbs, rotted wooden frames, and chipped tiles.
 It’ll show that you took care of the house.

-- Landscaping is key; you want to enhance your home’s curb appeal.
+• Landscaping is key, so enhance your home’s curb appeal.
 “I’ve had buyers look at the landscaping of the home and not get out of the car sometimes,” Sandoval says.

 Skip it:

-- Replace the roof: It’s expensive (up to $20,000), so replacing it might not make much financial sense.
+• Replace the roof.
+It’s expensive (up to $47,000), so replacing it might not make much financial sense.
 If your roof is in rough condition, you may need to give the buyer credit toward a new roof.

-- Cosmetic fixes are wholly unnecessary; decisions on fixtures are personal, and what you choose might not be what your buyer would choose.
+• Cosmetic fixes are wholly unnecessary.
+Decisions on fixtures are personal, and what you choose might not be what your buyer would want.

-- Renovations to the bathroom are expensive, instead, spruce it up and ensure the sink, shower, drains, and toilet work.
+• Bathroom renovations are costly.
+Instead, spruce it up and ensure the sink, shower, drains, and toilet work.

 To prepare for the home appraisal

-After you accept an offer, the buyer’s lender usually contacts a third-party appraisal management company (AMC).
+After you accept an offer, the buyer’s lender usually contacts a third-party appraisal management company (AMC), which then selects an appraiser from their network.
 The appraiser’s role is to provide a professional opinion on your home’s value.
 The appraisal is meant to ensure the home is worth what the buyer asked to borrow for the purchase.

 To prepare for the home appraisal:

-- Research your home’s value using online tools like HomeLight’s Home Value Estimator, your agent’s Comparative Market Analysis (CMA), or a pre-listing appraisal
+• Research your home’s value using online tools like HomeLight’s Home Value Estimator, your agent’s CMA, or a pre-listing appraisal.

 To prepare for the home inspection